fabriziomiano/cordis-rank/README.md

 pip install -r requirements.txt
 ```
 You're now ready to run it

+## Configuration
+Although the tool accepts user input parameters, the file `constants.py`
+contains a number of constans that can be modified according to the type
+of data to use or analysis to carry out.
+In particular, the following parameters are defined:

+* INTERESTING_COLUMNS: the list of columns to filter the raw Cordis dataset with
+* DEFAULT_LOCAL_DATA_PATH: the default path of the Cordis dataset in this repo
+* DEFAULT_URL: the default URL used to get the Cordis 2020 CSV file
+* APPLY_PRC_FILTER: a boolean to select companies only or all types
+* COLUMNS_MAP: a dict to rename the processed data frame to pretty print ranking results

 ## How to run
 * Navigate to the working copy of the repo you previously cloned